rpep/rpep.github.io/content/posts/improving-python-performance-numerical-routines.md

     output[:] = np.sqrt(input*input/12)
 ```

 I've used NumPy here by default rather than using Python lists and for loops.
 The main benefit to performance of using NumPy over pure Python is that NumPy arrays are contiguous in memory (all elements are stored consecutively), and it utilises methods written in compiled languages which use single-instruction multiple-data (SIMD) in order perform operations.
-Modern CPUs of all architectures (x86-64, ARM, etc.) have additional instruction sets that allow vector operations, so for e.g. when multiplying two arrays together, depending on exactly the datatype, the instruction sets your CPU has (e.g. AVX2, AVX512 on Intel, SVE on ARM), and what target architecutre NumPy was compiled against, it might take 2, 4 or 8 values at a time to operate on.
+Modern CPUs of all architectures (x86-64, ARM, etc.) have additional instruction sets that allow vector operations, so for e.g. when multiplying two arrays together, depending on exactly the datatype, the instruction sets your CPU has (e.g. AVX2, AVX512 on Intel, SVE on ARM), and what target architecture NumPy was compiled against, it might take 2, 4 or 8 values at a time to operate on.

 ## Improving the NumPy routine